What is a snapshot?

 The default free space limit of 30GB will generally ensure that CCC can write 30GB of data to your destination volume during each backup task.
 If CCC finds more than 30GB of data to copy and runs out of room on the destination, it will remove additional snapshots during the backup task to free additional space.
 When this "emergency" thinning takes place, CCC will add a notification to your backup task event (in the Task History window), suggesting that you review the Snapshot Retention Policy for your destination volume.

-Click on the destination volume in CCC's sidebar to review the Snapshot Retention Policy, and click on the Customize button to customize those settings.
-When reviewing the free space limit, consider whether your backup tasks generally copy more than 30GB.
+To review the Snapshot Retention Policy: Click on the destination volume in CCC's sidebar, then click on the Customize button to customize the retention policy settings.
+The specific setting that you should consider changing is the one labeled "Delete the oldest snapshots when free space is less than xx GB".
+When reviewing the free space limit, consider whether your backup tasks generally copy more than 30GB (you can make that assessment in CCC's Task History window).
 Specify a value that will leave enough space to accommodate the amount of data that usually gets copied to the destination to avoid the emergency thinning and associated notification.

 If you notice that your backup task is suddenly copying a lot more data than usual, please take a moment to look for potential problems.
 For example, if you have more than one backup task backing up different sources to the same destination, those tasks may be conflicting, removing each others' files.
 You should also determine if disk usage on the destination is unusually high compared to the source (excluding snapshot disk usage).
 If the disk usage looks suspicious, or if the amount of data that CCC is copying is difficult to explain, please don't hesitate to contact us for an additional review of your setup.